mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/Mod-Readme.txt

 - Added number of players each game has in the UI game list, under the title
 - Added option to right click on layout selection to go through the different layouts in reverse
 - Added/tweaked some additional logging info
-- Added more information to be displayed when selecting the Details option in UI
+- Added more information to be displayed when selec	ting the Details option in UI
 - Updated Goldberg emulator to latest git build (sha 2986b01d0cf34cd900f772cf4294ad387c104cf4)
 - XInput plus and X360ce will now leave controller slots blank if player is using a keyboard (no controller input should work on keyboard instance)
 - Scripts will now open in Notepad++ by default if installed, when using the Open Script option in UI